MicrosoftDocs/edge-developer.pt-BR/microsoft-edge/devtools-guide-chromium/speed/get-started.md

    WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
    See the License for the specific language governing permissions and limitations under the License.  -->

-# <a name="optimize-website-speed-with-microsoft-edge-devtools"></a>Otimizar a velocidade do site com o Microsoft Edge DevTools
+# <a name="optimize-website-speed-with-microsoft-edge-devtools"></a>Otimizar a velocidade do site com Microsoft Edge DevTools

 ## <a name="goal-of-tutorial"></a>Objetivo do tutorial